Imaging foundation model for universal enhancement of non-ideal measurement CT: Discussion

 \section{Discussion}

-In this paper, we have proposed and validated TAMP, the first imaging foundation model for the universal enhancement of NICT images.
-Through pre-training on the large-scale dataset SimNICT, our TAMP is able to directly enhance diverse NICT images, and effectively adapts to specific NICT scenarios with few training data.
+In this paper, for the first time, we propose and validate TAMP, an imaging FM designed for the universal enhancement of NICT images.
+Our work pioneers the application of FM in the NICT enhancement domain, utilizing the pre-training and adaptation paradigm to advance research in universal NICT enhancement technologies and enable efficient model deployment for specific NICT enhancement scenarios.

-Our work pioneers the application of foundation models in the NICT enhancement domain, utilizing the pre-training and adaptation paradigm to advance research in universal NICT enhancement technologies and enable efficient model deployment for specific NICT enhancement scenarios.
-Firstly, TAMP's universal capability is showcased by its direct enhancement of diverse LDCT, LACT, and SVCT images with varying defects across body regions, achieved through pre-training on 10.8 million simulated NICT images.
-Among 27 NICT enhancement tasks (Sec.\ref{result1}), our TAMP outperforms compared methods in 19 tasks on the PSNR and in 22 tasks on the LPIPS, all without additional training.
-Secondly, TAMP can be rapidly adapted for specific NICT enhancement scenarios by fine-tuning with the LoRA method, requiring only five slices of training data to achieve excellent performance, outperforming compared methods trained with 20 subjects in most tasks (Sec.\ref{result2}).
-This efficient generalization capability also highlights TAMP's advantage when using real-world NICT data for fine-tuning (Sec.\ref{result3}).
+Our FM TAMP demonstrates superior generalization ability and versatility across a wide range of NICT enhancement tasks, significantly accelerating the deployment of NICT applications while reducing the costs in model construction.
+On the one hand, pre-trained on 10.8 million simulated NICT images, TAMP enhances diverse LDCT, LACT, and SVCT images with varying defects across body regions, achieving state-of-the-art performance in 18 tasks on PSNR and 23 tasks on LPIPS out of 27 NICT enhancement tasks (Sec.\ref{result1}).
+This robustness is a crucial advantage for medical imaging systems handling diverse datasets and unpredictable image quality.
+On the other hand, TAMP can be rapidly adapted to specific NICT enhancement scenarios through fine-tuning with the LoRA method, requiring only five slices of training data for excellent performance (Sec.\ref{result2}).
+This efficient adaptation is particularly valuable in data-scarce environments, where acquiring large datasets is impractical.
+Its generalization further highlights TAMP's advantage in real-world NICT scenarios (Sec.\ref{result3}).

-Clinically, TAMP's suitability for a wide range of non-ideal imaging conditions and subjects facilitates the development of new CT imaging devices.
-Moreover, its efficient generalization capability reduces data and computing costs in specialized model development, promoting its application in broader and more demanding clinical scenarios.
-In addition, TAMP predictions closely align with the morphological features of real-world CT images, as demonstrated in Fig.\hyperref[fig2_exp1]{2e} and Fig.\hyperref[fig4_exp3]{4b}.
-This alignment facilitates clinical acceptance, as experimentally validated in Sec.\ref{result4}, aiding radiologists in using it more effectively and accurately for clinical diagnoses.